GLOBAL MARKETS-Stocks rise as slower China growth boosts stimulus hopes

 Brent crude futures traded up 2.8 percent at $29.34 a barrel.
 U.S. crude futures fell 1 percent at $29.14.
 Earlier they had touched an intra-day high of $30.21.

-The dollar index, which measures the greenback against six major trading currencies, slid 0.02 percent.
-The dollar added 0.10 percent against the Japanese currency, moving to 117.43 yen.
+The dollar index, which measures the greenback against six major trading currencies, gained 0.22 percent, propelled largely by gains against the yen.
+The dollar added 0.43 percent against the Japanese currency, moving to 117.81 yen.

-The benchmark U.S. Treasury note fell slightly to lift its yield to 2.0347 percent.
+The benchmark U.S. Treasury note fell 6/32 in price to lift its yield to 2.0539 percent.

-Top-rated German bond yields rose as investors favored riskier assets.
-The price of 10-year German bonds, viewed as a safe-haven in times of market turmoil, fell and its yield rose 1.5 basis points to 0.485 percent, off the day’s high just above 0.50 percent.
+Top-rated German bond yields rose as investors favored riskier assets, such as stocks.
+The price of 10-year German bonds, viewed as a safer haven in times of market turmoil, fell and their yield rose to 0.48 percent.
+Bond prices and yields move inversely.

-U.S. gold for February delivery fell 0.14 percent to $1,089.20 an ounce.
-(Reporting by Herbert Lash; Editing by James Dalgleish and Nick Zieminski)
+U.S. gold for February delivery fell 0.47 percent to $1,085.60 an ounce.
+(Reporting by Herbert Lash; Editing by James Dalgleish)